ignite/cli/docs/guide/interchange/05-mint-and-burn-voucher.md

 }
 ```

-If the token is coming from another blockchain as IBC token, the burning method will actually burn those IBC tokens on one chain and unlock them on the other chain.
+If the token is coming from another blockchain as an IBC token, the burning method actually burns those IBC tokens on one chain and unlocks them on the other chain.
-While the native tokens will be locked away.
+The native tokens are locked away.

 Implement the `BurnTokens` keeper method as used in the previous function.
 The `bankKeeper` has a useful function for this.